 These are the three ways that nail gun nails are collated together.

 Step 5- Types of Trigger (Actuation Mode)

-There two types of triggers that a framing gun can have, and they are – contact triggers and sequential triggers.
-Nothing much needs to be said on these two types except that the contact trigger is a multi-shot trigger and the sequential trigger is a single shot trigger.
+There are two types of triggers that a framing gun can have: contact triggers and sequential triggers.
+Nothing much needs to be said on these two types except that the contact trigger is a multi-shot trigger, and the sequential trigger is a single shot trigger.

-Precision is the deciding factor when switching among the types; that is, if precision is not an issue then contact trigger is what you will find most beneficial since you can just keep your finger on the trigger and it will keep firing.
+Precision is the deciding factor when switching among the types; if precision is not an issue, then contact trigger is what you will find most beneficial since you can just keep your finger on the trigger and keep firing.
 However, if precision is crucial, then a sequential trigger is what you are looking for.